cortylal/Dataiku_US_census_analysis/README.md

 ## Predictive model

+I chose to test a simple decision tree versus a linear regression model.

+After training both of these models using the training set, I chose to keep the XXX by comparing the confusion matrices shown below:

+Finally, I was able to evaluate this model on the test set.
+I obtained a predictive accuracy of X%.
+The “simplest” possible model that would always predict that an input is saving less than $50k per year (as it is the dominant class) would have had an accuracy of X% on this test set.
+Comparing the two, I can be satisfied with the result of my solution.
+Comparing the two, I am disappointed with the result of my solution, although it will perform better on the long run as it is “smarter”.

 ## Conclusion
 This technical test taking part in Dataiku’s recruitment process was a very interesting exercise.
 I enjoyed working on such a task, and hope I was able to demonstrate my analytical skills and my motivation.